AstroNvim/docs/docs/Configuration/updater.md

 - `pin_plugins`: This value controls the automatic management of core plugin commits.
 This can either be `nil` (default) which will pin plugin commits only on `stable`, `false` which completely disables it, `true` which enables it for both `stable` and `nightly`.
 - `skip_prompts`: This lets you skip the confirmation prompts in the update process and automatically accept each one
 - `show_changelog`: This allows you to skip the printing of the complete changelog at the end of the update
+- `auto_reload`: This allows you to reload the AstroNvim configuration without restarting.
+This can lead to instability if you continue using the current session specifically with some language servers.
+It is recommended to also set `auto_quit = true` to automatically restart
+- `auto_quit`: This allows you to automatically quit AstroNvim after a successful update to quickly reopen Neovim.
+If used with `auto_reload`, then this will handle the rest of the update process and you can simply run `nvim` again.
 - `remotes`: This is a configuration table for easily setting up more remotes for AstroNvim to pull from.
 The above example shows the different formats for the URL that are supported and once a remote is defined, the key can be used in the `remote` option field.